A trust-region method for derivative-free nonlinear constrained stochastic optimization: Introduction

+Note that henceforth in this work we use the terms optimization under uncertainty, stochastic optimization and robust optimization interchangeably.
+Our approach is designed for nonlinear constrained optimization problems that show a stochastic behaviour and which can be formulated in the form of an expectation as explained in the upcoming sections.
+This is the case for most problems in these areas of optimization.

-In general the solution of (\ref{eq:general_opt_problem}) depends on $\theta$ and, in order to control and limit possibly negative effects on the optimal design, we have to take the variability in $\theta$ in the optimization into account.
-We do this by reformulating (\ref{eq:general_opt_problem}) into a robust optimization problem \cite{Ben-Tal1999, Beyer2007} using {\it robustness measures} $\mathcal{R}^f$ and $\mathcal{R}^c$,
+We now define our general problem formulation that we target in this work.
+As mentioned before we assume uncertain conditions on $f$ and/or $c$ and have to take this variability into account during optimization.
+We regard a stochastic optimization problem \cite{Ben-Tal1999, Beyer2007} using {\it robustness measures} $\mathcal{R}^f$ and $\mathcal{R}^c$,

-We discuss a variety of robustness measures in Section \ref{sec:robustness_formulation} and refer to the rich literature on risk and deviation measures for further details; see \cite{Acerbi2002, Artzner1999, Krokhomal2011, Rackwitz2001, Rockafellar2000, Rockafellar2002a, Rockafellar2002, Uryasev2000, Zhang}.
+where we are interested in finding a robust or reliable solution with respect to the underlying uncertainties.
+The choice of $\mathcal{R}$ depends on the problem at hand and we state a variety of robustness measures in Section \ref{sec:robustness_formulation} but also refer to the rich literature on risk and deviation measures \cite{Acerbi2002, Artzner1999, Krokhomal2011, Rackwitz2001, Rockafellar2000, Rockafellar2002a, Rockafellar2002, Uryasev2000, Zhang}.
 In order to simplify notation we omit the superscripts $f$ and $c$ subsequently whenever the reference is clear form the context.